We are working on a brand new version of the game! If you want to stay informed, read our blog and register for our mailing list.

 Old value:: The nation allows for imports, but imposes protectionist tariffs and quotas on all imports.

-Current: The nation allows for imports, but imposes protectionist tariffs and quotas on all imports.
+Current: The nation allows for imports, but imposes tariffs and quotas in certain areas.

 Proposed: The nation does not impose any tariffs or quotas on imports.